JuliaChenJing/Parent-child-comminication/README.md

+## Parent to child communication.

-# Parent to child communication with the Angular 4 framework.
+* A quick demonstations of how parent to child communication works in Angular 4.

+### Running the application

+Clone/download the project
+- npm i
+- npm start